murphycj/uplot-react-native/README.md

 1. Don't create inline props to the `ChartUPlot` component, otherwise uPlot instance may get out of sync with the rendered component.
 Instead, use a `useMemo` hook to memoize the options and data.

+2. The functions you pass to the `injectedJavaScript` can be tricky to debug, so be sure to test them in a web environment first.

 ## Contributing

 If you would like to contribute, please open an issue or a pull request.
 Contributions are welcome!